Tonga’s Best Resorts for Snorkelling from Shore (+ Snorkelling Tours)

-Tonga’s holiday accommodations are spread far and wide across the Kingdom, but if you want to make the most of the underwater world right on your doorstep, there are some resorts that are better than others.
+Anyone who knows anything about Tonga knows about the incredible underwater experiences that The Kingdom has to offer.
+Although Tonga’s holiday accommodations are spread far and wide across its 170-odd islands, there are only some resorts that offer fantastic snorkelling from its shores and/or snorkelling tours to get to the best spots.
 We go through some of the best resorts for snorkelling in Tonga in the list below!

 Note that Tonga is an ever-evolving country with some services that accommodations provide changing with little notice.
 While we try to keep our accommodation listings up-to-date, know that some services may have changed.
 If you have an update, feel free to reach out.

-Isolated at the sandy tip of Foa Island in the less-visited Ha’apai group, Matafonua Lodge offers a tranquil yet stunning snorkelling holiday.
+Isolated at the sandy tip of Foa Island in the less-visited Ha’apai Group, Matafonua Lodge offers a tranquil yet stunning snorkelling holiday.
 The snorkelling is superb thanks to the marine reserve at their house reef.
-Explore some 400m (1,310ft) of reef that extends withing swimming distance from the resort and easily identified by a buoy.
+Explore some 400 m (1,310 ft) of reef that extends within swimming distance from the resort and is easily identified by a buoy.
 What’s more, snorkelling gear is free for guests to use.
 As for the accommodation, stay in one of the attractive elevated free-standing fales (bungalows) with shared (but stylish) bathroom facilities.
+More on the resort’s inclusions can be found in The Top 30 Resorts in Tonga.

 Check Matafonua Lodge out: